You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 “Now, I know that you don’t have, or even know of a job that I would be suited for, but I wonder if you might think of 3 people that might be interested in my background.”
 (Key here is to not say another word.
 Let them talk as you take notes.)
 Make an appointment to see the people they name and tell them your story.
 Give the same short story, beginning with “I was talking with Fred over at XYZ company, and he suggested you might be interested in my background.)

 D. Now PRACTICE, PRACTICE, PRACTICE.
 First, practice in front of a mirror.
 Then, do it in front of your children (even if they are babies), your spouse, your T.V. or your parents.
-You will feel like a fool, BUT you can make mistakes there and it won’t cost you a job!
+You will feel like a fool, BUT you can make mistakes and it won’t cost you a job!

 Don’t expect your old employer to give you much of a reference.
 To protect themselves companies usually only give generic information like verification of employment dates & last job classification.